Code360In/katacoda-scenarios-32/docker-compose/step2.md

 `\l`{{execute T2}}

-Connect to the postgres database.
+Connect to the *postgres* database show the tables in the DB.
 `\c postgres`{{execute T2}}

-Show the tables in postgres database.
 `\dt`{{execute T2}}